sesha-anko/git-tutorial/README.md

 ## git diff

 ## git commit -a
 will show this.
-Once you’ve edited the files to resolve the conflicts,
+Once you’ve edited the files to resolve the conflicts and then we can add a message.

 ## git branch -d branchName